Program Educational Objectives

 Practice mechanical engineering and/or aerospace engineering in a broad range of agencies, industries, and institutes;

-Pursue graduate education;
+Pursue graduate education or continuing education;

 Participate in research and development, and other creative and innovative efforts in science, engineering, and technology;